What to see in Port Elizabeth

 Port Elizabeth Attractions

 Though Port Elizabeth is the Eastern Cape's primary travel hub, its popularity with travellers is based on its proximity to some amazing national parks and historic sites, rather than to the charm of the place itself.
 Port Elizabeth is a little grubby and industrial but it does have a friendly, welcoming character and a lovely coastline.

-The numerous worthwhile excursions out of the city far overshadow anything the urban area has to offer, and places like Grahamstown, Nieu-Bethesda, and Jeffrey's Bay are big drawcards nearby.
+The numerous worthwhile excursions out of the city far overshadow anything the urban area has to offer, and places such as Grahamstown, Nieu-Bethesda, and Jeffrey's Bay are big drawcards nearby.
 Port Elizabeth is also close to some world-class game reserves.
 However, the city itself does have some fun attractions, particularly for those travelling with children.

 On a hill above the centre of the city stands a stone pyramid with an adjacent lighthouse.
 This open public space was proclaimed in perpetuity by Sir Rufane Donkin, acting British Governor of the Cape, when the 1820 Settlers arrived in Algoa Bay.